Godstow Bridge

 Godstow Bridge is a road bridge across the River Thames in England at Godstow near Oxford.
 The bridge is just upstream of Godstow Lock on the reach to King's Lock and carries a minor road between Wolvercote and Wytham.

 The bridge is in two parts.
-The older part crosses the original course of the river and weir stream near The Trout Inn, a well-known public house.
+The older part, sometimes called Little Godstow Bridge, crosses the original course of the river and weir stream near The Trout Inn, a well-known public house.
 This stone bridge was in existence in 1692 and was probably the one held by the Royalists against Parliamentarians in 1645, during the English Civil War.
-It has two arches, one being pointed and the other rounded.
-The newer part was built across the new lock cut in 1792.
-This has two round arches of brick and was rebuilt in 1892.
-The North arch dates from medieval times.
-The Bridge is a Grade II Listed Building.
+It has two arches, one pointed and the other round, and was rebuilt in 1892.
+The newer part was built across the new lock cut in 1792, and has two brick-lined round arches.
+The north arch may be of medieval origin and the south arch was also rebuilt in 1892.
+Both parts of the bridge are listed at Grade II, as is a footbridge from the Trout Inn.

-The importance of the bridge was reduced by the construction of the Oxford By-pass and the A34 Bridge a short distance upstream.
+The importance of the bridge was reduced by the construction of the Oxford by-pass and the A34 bridge a short distance upstream.